what you need to know about amortization

 Switching up your amortization period

 Regardless of which amortization period you select to start, you can always re-evaluate each time you renew your mortgage.
-Ask your lender for details.
+If you’re new to the mortgage process and ready to discuss your pre-approval, book an appointment online in minutes.